frovedis/frovedis/doc/manual/python/ml/bernoulli_naive_bayes.md

 model is to be saved.

 __Purpose__
-On success, it writes the model information (theta, cls_count, feature_count, label, pi, type) in the specified file as little-endian binary data.
+On success, it writes the model information (label_map, metadata and model) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

 For example,